AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

-Even when targeting functional correctness, it's a perfectly reasonable approach to only define and prove a subset of the requirements in SPARK, and demonstrate other through other means, in particular testing.
+Even when targeting functional correctness, it's a perfectly reasonable approach to only define and prove a subset of the requirements in SPARK, and demonstrate others through other means, in particular testing.
 This is a pragmatic approach that provides good results in terms of return on investment and can be more easily adopted by traditional software development team.